CPKC Stadium: Opening

 CPKC Stadium held its first match between the Kansas City Current and the Portland Thorns on March 16, 2024.
 Vanessa DiBernardo scored the first goal in the history of the stadium and Kansas City won the match 5–4 in front of a sell-out crowd.

 By the conclusion of the 2024 season, the Current became the first NWSL team to sell out every home match.

+In June 2026, the Current announced it was working with the Kansas City City Council for funding on an expansion of capacity of the stadium to 18,000 as well as a larger transformation of the Berkley Riverfront, more parking, trail connections, new shops, and add further mixed-use development.

 Other events

-The first major event CPKC Stadium hosted that did not involved the Kansas City Current was the 2024 Big 12 Conference women's soccer tournament in late October and November 2024, won by the Kansas Jayhawks.
-The 2024 NWSL Championship between Orlando Pride and Washington Spirit was held on November 23, 2024, with Orlando claiming their first NWSL Championship, 1-0, thanks to a goal by Barbara Banda.
+The first major event CPKC Stadium hosted that did not involve the Kansas City Current was the 2024 Big 12 Conference women's soccer tournament in late October and November 2024, won by the Kansas Jayhawks.
+The 2024 NWSL Championship between the Orlando Pride and the Washington Spirit was held on November 23, 2024, with Orlando claiming their first NWSL Championship, 1-0, thanks to a goal by Barbara Banda.

 In 2025, CPKC Stadium hosted several international soccer matches as well as other events.
 On April 5, 2025, Mexican women's national team played Jamaica in the first international friendly at the facility.
 On May 3, the first major non-soccer event was held when USA Rugby played Canada with U.S. star Ilona Maher playing in front of an announced 10,518 fans, setting a new record for a USA women’s rugby match.
 On July 4–5, the Premier Lacrosse League and Women's Lacrosse League hosted All-Star events at the venue.
 Both the PLL and WLL Skills competitions were held on July 4, along with the WLL All-Star game.
 The following day, the PLL All-Star game was held.

 The United States women's national soccer team played their first match at the venue on October 29, 2025 against New Zealand, winning 6-0.

-The facility is scheduled to host the 2025 NCAA Women's College Cup in early December.
+The facility hosted the 2025 NCAA Women's College Cup on December 6 and 9, 2025.
+In the semifinals, 3-seed Florida State defeated 2-seed TCU, 1-0, followed by 1-seed Stanford beating 2-seed Duke, 1-0.
+In the title game on December 9th, the Seminoles won their third national championship in five years, defeating Stanford 1-0.